DragonMinded/bemaniutils/README.md

-BEMANI games boot and supports full profile and events for Beatmania IIDX 20-24, Pop'n Music 19-24, Jubeat Saucer, Saucer Fulfill, Prop, Qubell and Clan, Sound Voltex 1, 2, 3 Season 1/2 and 4, Dance Dance Revolution X2, X3, 2013, 2014 and Ace, MÚSECA 1, MÚSECA 1+1/2, Reflec Beat, Limelight, Colette, groovin'!!
+BEMANI games boot and supports full profile and events for Beatmania IIDX 20-24, Pop'n Music 19-24, Jubeat Saucer, Saucer Fulfill, Prop, Qubell and Clan, Sound Voltex 1, 2, 3 Season 1/2 and 4, Dance Dance Revolution X2, X3, 2013, 2014 and Ace, MÚSECA 1, MÚSECA 1+1/2, MÚSECA Plus, Reflec Beat, Limelight, Colette, groovin'!!
 Upper, Volzza 1 and Volzza 2, and finally The\*BishiBashi.

 Do not use this utility to serve production traffic.
-Instead, see `bemani/wsgi/services.wsgi` for a ready-to-go WSGI file that can be used with uWSGI and nginx.
+Instead, see `bemani/wsgi/api.wsgi` for a ready-to-go WSGI file that can be used with a Python virtualenv containing this project and its dependencies, uWSGI and nginx.

 ## shell